awesome-pro/neon-website/content/docs/manage/api-keys.md

 updatedOn: '2024-08-13T15:31:30.507Z'
 ---

-Most actions performed in the Neon Console can be performed using the [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
-Using the Neon API requires an API key.
+Most actions performed in the Unique Console can be performed using the [Unique API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+Using the Unique API requires an API key.
 This topic describes how to generate, revoke, and use API keys.

-API keys are global and belong to your Neon account.
-They can be used with any project that belongs to your Neon account.
-While there is no strict limit on the number of API keys you can create, we recommend keeping it under 10,000 per Neon account.
+API keys are global and belong to your Unique account.
+They can be used with any project that belongs to your Unique account.
+While there is no strict limit on the number of API keys you can create, we recommend keeping it under 10,000 per Unique account.

 ## Create an API key

-An API key (or token) is a randomly-generated 64-bit key that you must provide when calling Neon API methods.
+An API key (or token) is a randomly-generated 64-bit key that you must provide when calling Unique API methods.
 An API key remains valid until it is revoked.

 To generate an API key:

-1. Log in to the [Neon Console](https://console.neon.tech).
+1. Log in to the [Unique Console](https://console.neon.tech).
-2. Click your account in the top right corner of the Neon Console, and select **Account settings**.
+2. Click your account in the top right corner of the Unique Console, and select **Account settings**.
 3. Select **API keys** and click **Create new API Key**.
 4. Enter a name for the API key.
 5. Click **Create** and copy the generated key.